m-haisham/sortvis/README.md

 #### There is only one guideline

-- if you want to swap values, use the buildin `CallbackList.swap(l1, l2)`. it would work even if its not used.
+- if you want to swap values, use the built in `CallbackList.swap(l1, l2)`. it would work even if its not used.

 Other than that **no modifications** are required